 Did you know?

-The Regent’s Park is named after Prince Regent, sometimes known as the playboy prince, who later became King George IV (1762-1830).
+The Regent’s Park is named after the Prince Regent, sometimes known as the playboy prince, who later became King George IV (1762-1830).

 The Regent’s Park is one of London’s eight Royal Parks and covers an area of 395 acres.